datateathyme/Data-science-bootcamp-batch10/Spreadsheets/Google sheets.md

       1. Locate the third book:  **```//book[3]```**  (This would select the third book element in the document.)
       2. Find the second author of the third book: Assuming the authors are listed in a child element named "author", you might use **```//book[3]/author[2]```** (This would select the second author element within the third book element.)
 - Table Function
 - Filter and Sort Data
+  - - [Click view more: HW#2 Dynamic sorting](https://github.com/BowlaSunsun/Data-science-bootcamp-
 - Create Conditions
   - multiple conditions using : **``` * (AND) / + (OR)```**
 - Conditional Formatting